 A clarity in applicant profile will help select the best candidates.
 It allows to clearly define the parameters of the job requirement.
 Also, ensure that you identify the timeframe in which a particular requirement will be launched.

-The budget for a recruitment plan is a major investment decision taken by the company.
+The budget for a recruitment plan is a major investment decision by the company.
 It must encompass the cost of sourcing through external agencies, training costs and compensation offered.

 An elaborate budget plan must meet both the company’s and the hiring manager’s requirement.